exclm/pysql/sqlpython/README.txt

-SQLPython is an open-source command-line environment for interacting with an Oracle database.
+SQLPython is an open-source command-line environment for interacting with Oracle, PostgreSQL, and MySQL databases.
 It is designed as an alternative to Oracle's SQL\*Plus.

 Installing
 ----------